wp-plugins/wordbooker/readme.txt

 1. Upload the `wordbooker` directory to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Navigate to `Options` &rarr; `Wordbooker` for configuration and follow the on-screen prompts.

-== IMPORTANT ==

-Wordbooker 1.8 uses the new Faceobok OAUTH authorisation method.
-This means that when you upgrade you may find that you loose your "Session" with Facebook and you only get a partial option screen displayed.
-If this happens then simply reload the Wordbooker Options page and follow the instructions.

 == Features ==